-Hepatitis is an inflammation of the liver caused by exposure to toxins, immune diseases, or infection.
-Viruses cause most cases of hepatitis.
-Hepatitis A is inflammation of the liver caused by the hepatitis A virus.
+Hepatitis refers to inflammation of the liver caused by exposure to toxins, alcohol abuse, immune diseases, or infection.
+Viruses cause the majority of cases of hepatitis.
+Hepatitis A is a type of hepatitis that is caused by the hepatitis A virus.
 This is an acute (short-term) type of hepatitis, which usually requires no treatment.

-According to the World Health Organization, 1.4 million cases of hepatitis A occur each year (WHO, 2012).
-This highly contagious form of hepatitis can cause epidemics through contaminated food or water.
-Luckily, it is not serious, and usually causes no long-term effects.
+According to the World Health Organization (WHO), 1.4 million cases of hepatitis A occur around the world each year.
+This highly contagious form of hepatitis can be spread through contaminated food or water.
+Luckily, it generally isn’t serious and usually causes no long-term effects.
+A hepatitis A infection usually goes away on its own.

 - flu-like symptoms (fever, fatigue, body aches)